 Mark Des Cotes is a successful home-based graphic designer with more than 25 years of experience.
 The reason that he started this podcast is simply his urge to help graphic designers and web designers to achieve their business goals with relative resources, advice, and tips.

 Each episode of this podcast offers something new.
-Resourceful Designer has crossed the 125 episode threshold covering new topics, such as home and office life balance, choosing between freelancing or design studio, using various tools to attract clients, and the list goes on and on.
+Resourceful Designer has crossed the 125 episode threshold covering new topics, such as home and office life balance, choosing between freelancing or design studio, using various tools to attract clients, designing impression logo and the list goes on and on.
 With a few prized design podcasts like this one, where would you rather be?

 You May Also Like: Is Formal Education Necessary For Designers?